Anni Albers: Career

 In 1949, Albers became the first textile designer to have a solo exhibition at the Museum of Modern Art in New York City.
 Albers's design exhibition at MoMA began in the fall and then toured the US from 1951 until 1953, establishing her as one of the most important designers of the day.
 During these years, she also made many trips to Mexico and throughout the Americas, becoming an avid collector of pre-Columbian artwork.

 After leaving Black Mountain in 1949, Albers moved with her husband to Connecticut where she set up a studio in her home.
 After being commissioned by Gropius to design a variety of bedspreads and other textiles for Harvard University, and following the MoMA exhibition, Albers was approached by Florence Knoll to design textiles for the Knoll furniture company.
 For the next thirty years she worked on mass-producible fabric patterns, creating the majority of her "pictorial" weavings, some of which are still in production over fifty years later.
 She also published a half-dozen articles and a collection of her writings, On Designing.
-In 1961, she was awarded the Craftmanship Medal by the American Institute of Architects.
+Eventually, in 1961, she was awarded the Craftmanship Medal by the American Institute of Architects.

 In 1963, while at the Tamarind Lithography Workshop in Los Angeles with her husband for a lecture of his, Albers was invited to experiment with print media.
-She grew immediately fond of the technique, and thereafter gave up most of her time to lithography and screen printing.
+She immediately grew fond of the technique, and thereafter gave up most of her time to lithography and screen printing.
 She was invited back as a fellow to Tamarind in 1964.
 Here she created the six print portfolio titled, Line Involvements.
 Albers wrote an article for the Encyclopædia Britannica in 1963, and then expanded on it for her second book, On Weaving, published in 1965.
 The book was a powerful statement of the midcentury textile design movement in the United States.
 Her design work and writings on design helped establish Design History as a serious area of academic study.

 In 1976, Albers had two major exhibitions in Germany, and a handful of exhibitions of her design work, over the next two decades, receiving a half-dozen honorary doctorates and lifetime achievement awards during this time as well, including the second American Craft Council Gold Medal for "uncompromising excellence" in 1981.
-In 2018, the Tate Modern Gallery in London paired with the Kunstsammlung Nordrhein-Westfalen, in Düsseldorf (Germany) for a retrospective exhibition and book of Albers's work.
+In 2018, the Tate Modern Gallery in London paired with the Kunstsammlung Nordrhein-Westfalen, in Düsseldorf Germany for a retrospective exhibition and book of Albers's work.

-Albers continued to travel to Latin America and Europe, to design and make prints, and lecture until her death on May 9, 1994, in Orange, Connecticut.
-Josef Albers, who had served as the chair of the design department at Yale University after the couple had moved from Black Mountain to Connecticut in 1949, predeceased her in 1976.
+Albers continuously traveled to Latin America and Europe, to design and make prints, and lecture until her death on May 9, 1994, in Orange, Connecticut.
+Josef Albers, who had served as the chair of the design department at Yale University after the couple had moved from Black Mountain to Connecticut in 1949, had predeceased her in 1976.